-The Philip Project aims to contribute towards the training of faithful Bible teachers among Christian international students from all over the world residing in the UK.
+The Philip Project aims to contribute towards the training of faithful Bible teachers among Christian international students and professionals from all over the world residing in the UK.
 This is done by seeking to develop both the skills and the character to teach the Scriptures with accuracy, relevance and passion.

 Why the 'Philip' Project?

 In Acts 8 Philip encounters the Ethiopian eunuch who was returning home from Jerusalem, reading Isaiah.
 He asks him, Do you understand what you are reading?”
 And the eunuch replies, “How can I, unless someone guides me?”
 After Philip explains the good news of Jesus to him from the prophecy, the eunuch believes and is baptised - and goes home with a new understanding of the Bible, able to tell others about him.
-In the same way the Philip Project aims to help international students and graduates to understand the Bible and teach it to others when they return home.
+In the same way the Philip Project aims to help international students and professionals to understand the Bible and teach it to others when they return home.